-Each Adopter is fully responsible for all uses of Login Credentials issued to (or created by) its End Users, for authentication and identity management of each End User that accesses the Services, and for ensuring that such Login Credentials are unique to each End User and remain secure.
+Each Adopter is fully responsible for all uses of any applicable Login Credentials issued to (or created by) its End Users, for authentication and identity management of each End User that accesses the Services, and for ensuring that such Login Credentials are unique to each End User and that such credentials remain secure.
 Adopters are required to ensure that each End User accessing Health Data using the Services is properly identified, authenticated and authorized under Applicable Law to access such Health Data.

 System and Security Requirements

 Members are required to maintain a secure information technology environment and to use appropriate technical, administrative and physical safeguards to prevent the use or disclosure of PHI other than as permitted hereunder, including appropriate administrative, physical and technical safeguards that protect the confidentiality, integrity and availability of PHI accessed or disclosed through the Services.
 Adopters are required to develop, implement, maintain and use the safeguards identified in HIPAA Security Rule, 45 C.F.R.
 Part 160 and 164, Subparts A and C.